 White-Tailed Eagles - Otters

-Today we will be taking the first of two trips on what has to be one of the most exhilarating wildlife experiences available on the British Isles.
+Today you will be taking the first of two trips on what has to be one of the most exhilarating wildlife experiences available on the British Isles.
 White-tailed sea eagles have a magnificent 8 foot wing span.
 To witness one dropping from the sky to swoop down to grab a fish is an awesome sight, and you might expect such large birds to be slow.
 In fact nothing can be further from the truth.
 The speed these birds dive is truly astounding; each dive taking no more than a couple of seconds.

 Smaller groups will have a much better chance of success than one large party.
 Both Andy and Pete are accomplished and experienced in otter photography and cherish every moment and opportunity to photograph this endearing and shy creature.